Flexberry/flexberry.github.io/pages/products/flexberry-orm/data-service/fo_user-operations-dataservice.en.md

 ## features of functioning

 [Service data](fo_data-service.html) will cause a method interceptor immediately before the operation.
 Parameter the method will come [data object](fo_data-object.html), on which the operation is performed.
-Method can return any additional data objects that will be picked up by the data service.
+Method can return any additional data objects that will be `подхвачены` data service.

 You need to return data objects instead of doing individual calls to the data service directly from within an interceptor to [updates added](fo_bs-transact.html) executed in the same transaction.
 Otherwise, a separate call data service — private transaction, respectively, if the code is not running under a transaction server (eg. `COM `), there will be a gap.